codewars/docs/content/concepts/kata/translations.md

 ## Reviewing and working with pending translations

 When a translation is published, it's put into a pending state and awaits for review and approval.
-Users who earned related [privileges](/references/gamification/privileges/) can search for them, review them, and approve or reject them.
+Users who earned related [privileges][privileges-reference] can search for them, review them, and approve or reject them.
 Currently, pending translations can be found in one of following ways:

 - Reading through the kata discourse and searching for posts where translators announced the fact that they published a translation.
 Translators are encouraged to post a message labelled as **Suggestion** in the kata discourse with a link and information about the language of the translation, so others could find it easily.